julianderks/Classifying-Fashion-Articles/code/data/readme.md

 python preprocess.py
 ```

-A new `zalando_articles_cleaned.csv` holding the preprocessed is created in the data directory.
+A new `zalando_articles_cleaned.csv` holding the preprocessed data is created in the data directory.